jennyguidetti/NEO_analysis/README.md

 3. Comet Classes:
     - Identified unique orbital characteristics (e.g., Halley-type comets have the longest orbital inclinations).

-## Technologies Used
-- JavaScript: Core programming language for data analysis and manipulation.
-- Node.js: Environment for file handling and JSON processing.
-- Jest: Testing framework for unit tests.

 ## Conclusion
 This project demonstrates the practical application of JavaScript programming fundamentals, emphasizing the analysis, transformation, and testing of data.
 By systematically addressing each task, the project illustrates how simple functions and logical operations can handle complex datasets, offering insights into NEO classifications and characteristics.